 According to the National Institutes of Health (NIH) National Heart, Lung, and Blood Institute:

-An iron deficiency can lead to the following conditions:
+An iron deficiency can lead to the following conditions and symptoms:

 - Chronic fatigue or low energy